urso/scala_prob/README.md

 Evaluation Strategies:
 ----------------------

-Instead of computing the probabilit distributions directly an unevaulated decision tree is build and only the root is returned.
+Instead of computing the probability distributions directly an unevaulated decision tree is build and only the root is returned.

 On that tree different evaluation strategies may be applied.
 Implemented so